Table of Contents

 What is the Data on the Trading Chart?

 Traders use several metrics to read the market graph, but at its heart, it holds two essential bits of information – value and quantity.
 Anything other than past prices and volume details is nothing other than speculation.
 Yet, these halves of knowledge are crucial to anticipate possible price movements.
-Volume shifts are often ignored, but growing volumes indicate a much more substantial change, one that is likely to persist, whereas declining volumes display a lack of confidence among traders.
+Volume shifts are often ignored, but growing volumes indicate a much more substantial change, likely to persist, whereas declining volumes display a lack of confidence among traders.

 What Do I Need to Search for in a Trading Chart?